Efp-bsc-inf-03-20/developer-portal/docs/overview.md

 The Web API documentation can be found on [docs.dhis2.org](https://docs.dhis2.org/en/develop/using-the-api/dhis-core-version-240/introduction.html).

 An Interactive demo of the Web API can be found on [dhis2.stoplight.io](https://dhis2.stoplight.io/docs/dhis2/).

+This documentation is an easy start up for beginners at low level welcome into dhis2 world, Hello dhis2